exercism/website-copy/pages/terms.md

 All materials displayed on our Website and/or Platform are Copyright **Exercism Inc**.

 Where a resource does not appear to have a clear licensing statement, we would recommend that you check our GitHub source-code repositories.
-You should not assume that all content on our Platform is openly licensed.
+You should not assume that all content on our Platform is openly licensed, but it generally will be.

 #### Community Content